syncfusion-content/fileformat-docs/File-Formats/XlsIO/Supported-Features-by-Platforms.md

 # Supported Features by Platforms

-The list of various supported and non-supported Excel features of Essential XlsIO in different platforms is given in the following table.
+The list of various supported and non-supported Excel features of Essential XlsIO in different platforms is given in this section.

+## Supported Features by .NET Framework

+The list of supported and non-supported Excel features in .NET Framework is given below.

 <table>
   <tr>